aws-samples/aws-service-catalog-sagemaker-studio-domain/README.md

 ​
 In this workshop, we want to demonstrate how you can create a Amazon SageMaker Studio domain using AWS Service Catalog and AWS SSO in your AWS Control Tower environment.

-## AWS Services used in the solution-
+## AWS Services used in the solution

 #### [AWS Control Tower](https://aws.amazon.com/controltower/)
 It provides the easiest way to set up and govern a new, secure, multi-account AWS environment based on best practices established through AWS’ experience working with thousands of enterprises as they move to the cloud.
 With AWS Control Tower, builders can provision new AWS accounts in a few clicks, while you have peace of mind knowing your accounts conform to your company-wide policies.